KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     }
     Add-DhcpServerv4Scope @DHCPScope

 Just take a moment to appreciate how easy that is to read.
 They are the exact same command with all the same values.
-The second one will be easier to understand and maintain.
+The second one will be easier to understand and maintain going forward.

 I use splatting any time the command gets too long.
 I define too long as causing my window to scroll right.
 If I hit 3 properties for a function, odds are that I will rewrite it using a spatted hashtable.